-Built on a wispy premise, "The Pagemaster” plays like a slickly produced afternoon special and should be limited in its appeal to the youngest of kids.
+Built on a wispy premise better suited to the realm of TV, “The Pagemaster” plays like a slickly produced afternoon special and should be limited in its appeal to the youngest of kids.
 Macaulay Culkin in an animated fantasy should be some kind of box office draw, but probably not a major hit, with much of the “Barney” crowd more likely to check it out on homevideo.

 More than anything else, “Pagemaster” comes off as propaganda for the public library, with even its most hummable song providing a pro-social message about reading and using one’s imagination.

 The simplest of childhood fantasies, the story begins in the world of live action before our chronically frightened hero, Richard (Culkin), with the help of a mysterious librarian (Christopher Lloyd), gets transported into an animated world where fictional characters come to life — led on his journey by book-sized companions Adventure (voiced by Patrick Stewart), Fantasy (Whoopi Goldberg) and Horror (Frank Welker).